 SMART Recovery Handbook

-The SMART Recovery Handbook is available in English, Spanish, German, Portuguese, Danish, Farsi, and Mandarin, and can be ordered from the SMART Recovery Bookstore.
+The SMART Recovery Handbook is available in Arabic, Danish, English, Farsi, French, German, Mandarin Chinese, Polish, Portuguese, Russian, Spanish, Swedish, and Vietnamese.
+Handbooks can be ordered from the SMART Recovery Shop.

-The SMART Recovery Teen Handbook is intended for use in adolescent-only settings, when used in a group.
+The SMART Recovery Teen & Youth Handbook is intended for use in adolescent-only settings when used in a group.